mysql/mysql-ndb-operator/README.md

 ```

-Once installed, either using helm or using the yaml file, the ndb-operator will be running in the K8s server.
+Once installed, either using helm or using the yaml file, the ndb-operator and the webhook will be running in the K8s server.

 ## Deploy NDB Cluster in K8s Cluster